Budget monitoring

 Where schools hold monies on behalf of others (for example, partnership, and other specifically identified income stream, other than the dedicated schools grant) a separate report is to be provided for these monies using the reporting approach outlined above.
 This report is to be presented to both the school’s GB and the party or parties for whom the school is holding the monies.

-Budget monitoring is to be carried out monthly at all levels and should include all devolved budget cost centres.
+Budget monitoring is to be carried out monthly at all levels and should include all devolved budget ledger codes.
 Expenditure on individual initiatives is to be tracked to enable the school to assess cost and effectiveness against the criteria set out in the school’s development/improvement plan and conditions associated with any specific funding.

 It is important when considering actions to tackle any significant variances that these are not just concentrated on overspends.
 Underspends must also be considered as it is important to deploy all available resources to meet the school development plan and other externally set priorities.